sujit49/Cryptocurrency_analysis/README.md

 Cryptocurrency Analysis

-This project is a complete end-to-end Cryptocurrency Analysis and Prediction Web Application, combining a modern interactive frontend with a scalable machine learning inference backend.
+This project is a complete end-to-end Cryptocurrency Analysis and Prediction Web Application, combining a modern interactive frontend with a scalable machine learning backend.
 It enables users to input crypto-related parameters and receive accurate model-driven predictions through a clean, intuitive UI with Light/Dark mode support.

-The system is optimized for performance on personal computers without requiring a GPU, making it suitable for academic submissions, portfolio projects, and real-world lightweight applications.
+The system is optimized for performance on personal computers without requiring a GPU, making it suitable for academic submissions, portfolio projects, and lightweight real-world applications.

 📌 Overview